allenai/OLMo/eval_data/format_conversion/perplexity-v2/readme.md

         ```
     </details>

-3) Now run decontamination against the bloom-filter over some training data
+### Now there are three options to run decontamination against the bloom-filter over some training data
+3.1) If you want want to create an "attributes" file without the actual text data for use with OLMo mixer:
     ```
     bff --bloom-filter-file path/to/decontaminating_filter_full_paragraph.bff --bloom-filter-size 8388608 --expected-ngram-count 4751287 --output-directory path/to/output --no-update-bloom-filter --min-ngram-size 13  --whole-paragraphs --annotate-attribute-only /path/to/training/data/*.gz
     ```